Dev-Kings/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 echo {a..z}{a..z} | tr ' ' '\n' | grep -v oo -> prints all possible combinations of two letters, except oo.Letters are lower cases, from a to z
 One combination per line.
 The output should be alpha ordered, starting with aa.
-Do not print oo Your script file should contain maximum 64 characters
+Do not print oo Your script file should contain maximum 64 characters printf "%.2f\n" $NUM -> prints a number stored in global varoable NUM with two decimal places, followed by a new line.